Roots and Radishes

 Jump to Recipe·Print Recipe·Leave a Review

 Wishing someone else would make you a healthy breakfast?
 Then these Instant Pot steel cut oats are a must-try!
-Just add your ingredients and let your pressure cooker do the work for creamy, comforting steel cut oats in only 30 minutes -- no stove-monitoring required.
+Just add your ingredients and let your pressure cooker do the work for creamy, comforting steel cut oats in only 30 minutes.
 Leftover steel cut oats reheat beautifully, making this recipe meal prep perfection for busy mornings ahead!

 Small bowl of Instant Pot steel cut oats with spoon and toppings. this recipe

-Perhaps the best part about this oatmeal recipe is how the Instant Pot method is hands off.
-You toss in your ingredients, set the timer and pressure, and breakfast can be cooking itself while you get an extra 30 minutes to tidy your kitchen, fold a load of clothes, or enjoy coffee while reading a good book.
-Yes, please!
+All you need to do is toss in your ingredients, set the timer and pressure, and breakfast cooks itself while you get an extra 30 minutes to tidy your kitchen, fold a load of clothes, or read a good book.

-What's more is that steel cut oats reheat like a dream, so making a big batch once can set you up with a hearty breakfast for the next few days.
-Let's make them!
+Steel cut oats reheat like a dream, so making a big batch once can set you up with warm & cozy breakfasts for the next few days.

 Jump to: